“I should be home working on my website right now. Why did I say yes to this?!”

 5. Would I Say Yes To This If I Knew No One Would Be Disappointed?

-If you’re still undecided, ask yourself this question: “what would you do if I knew no one would be disappointed?”
+If you’re still undecided, ask yourself this question: “what would I do if I knew no one would be disappointed?”

-Would you still agree to help your friend, take on a new project, or accept an invitation if I knew the other person would be 100% ok with you saying no?
+Would you still agree to help your friend, take on a new project, or accept an invitation if you knew the other person would be 100% ok with you saying no?

 Too often, you say yes to something because you don’t want to disappoint your loved ones.
 And then you end up burnout, resentful, and wondering why you’re always arguing with them anyway.